fairlearn/fairlearn/docs/user_guide/mitigation.rst

     The example uses :code:`load_data` to illustrate how :code:`TruePositiveRateParity` instantiates inequalities from :ref:`constraints_binary_classification`.

-Similarly to other parity constraints, a ratio-based relaxation is also available:
+Alternatively, a ratio-based relaxation is also available:

 .. doctest:: mitigation